sopra-fs23-group-08/client/README.md

 </h1>

 ## Introduction
 Yuker Tuker is an exciting and competitive game that allows players to compete against each other in guessing a random YouTube video from a selected playlist, using a similar logic to poker.
-This is the back-end component of our project.
-The front-end part can be found [here](https://github.com/sopra-fs23-group-08/client).
+This is the front-end component of our project.
+The back-end part can be found [here](https://github.com/sopra-fs23-group-08/server).

 ## Technologies